Intro

 Industry research and user interviews

 Due to the lack of information or the difficulty of finding it, users look for other options where they can easily find the information they are looking for.
-This happens when the website does not fit their mental models
+This happens when the website does not fit their mental models.

-Some users say they use several days to do research before completing the booking.
+Comparing options is time-consuming and mentally demanding, and some users say they use several days to do research before completing the booking.Users are often unsure if they are making the “right” choice

 Most users say they prefer a clean homepage, reducing information and ads.

-Each page should guide the user on where to interact, and not be overwhelming with too many attention seeking elements at once
+Each page should guide the user on where to interact, and not be overwhelming with too many attention seeking elements at onceA lack of guidance leads to hesitation and drop-off

 Solution

-Providing clear information and feedback
+Providing clear and essential information and feedback.

 Making it clear how and where to interact